rubocode/xterm256.nvim/README.md

 color pallettes.

-So, I am going to leave this project in this state and continue the creation of a colorscheme that I will be using customized just for my taste.
+So, I am going to leave this project in this state and continue the creation of a colorscheme that I will be using customized just for my taste under a different project.

 This was a good learning experience.